medibloc/nestjs-request-context/README.md

 ```

 Import `RequestContextModule` to your `AppModule` with specifying the context class that you defined above.
+It automatically registers a middleware that initialize a context for each request (for all route path `*`).

 ```ts
 import { RequestContextModule } from '@medibloc/nestjs-request-context';